BLOCK command

 • Off: annotative blocks match the orientation of the viewport.

-Scale uniformly
+Scale uniformity

 Determines if blocks can be scaled non-uniformly.
 This option is not available to annotatively-scaled blocks.